How to Apply

 Visit the Grant Portal

-For the 2023-2024 grant cycles, we have updated our guidelines, outlined in detail below and on our Program pages.
-Our priorities emphasize arts and culture, elevating the diverse and rich cultural heritage of Maine, and continuing to support historic preservation and environmental initiatives.
-We will no longer be limiting eligibility to past grantees and expect the 2023 cycle to be particularly competitive.
+The application guidelines for the 2024 grant cycle are the same as last year.
+These are outlined below and in more detail on our Program pages.
+Our priorities emphasize arts and culture, elevating the diverse and rich cultural heritage of Maine, historic preservation and environmental initiatives.

 Across all programs, community connection is paramount.
 We will give preference to organizations and programs that demonstrate: